Featuring Magnascent (Nascent) Iodine

 Having an Iodine loading test performed can help guide you in the proper dosing of Iodine.
 My experience has shown that most adults will do well taking Iodine in the range of 25-50 mg/day.
 Children need lower doses and can be dosed appropriately based on their size.
 My experience has shown that a healthy individual taking 50 mg of Iodine/day will achieve Iodine sufficiency in approximately 6 months.

 However, 50 mg/day of Iodine in an individual ill with a serious illness such as cancer or an autoimmune disorder may be insufficient to meet their needs.
 My clinical and laboratory experience has shown that ill individuals generally need more Iodine as compared to healthy individuals.
 At 25-50 mg/day of Iodine, it may take years for an ill individual to become Iodine sufficient.
-In these cases, I sometimes recommend increased dosages of Iodine.
-I do not recommend anyone dose Iodine on their own.
 The best results are found when working with a holistic health provider who is knowledgeable about Iodine.
 Furthermore, the best results are found by using Iodine as part of a comprehensive holistic regimen that includes balancing vitamins, minerals, and hormones.

 Can you Get Too Much Iodine?

-Yes, too much Iodine can be a problem.
+Yes, too much Iodine could be a problem.
 But, this is rare, resulting from doses greater than 1 gram/day).
 Such overdosing has been associated with hyperthyroid symptoms.
-To reach this dosing level you would have to drink several bottles per day of Nascent Iodine.
+To reach this dosing level you would have to drink several bottles per day of Magnascent Iodine.